United States v. City of New York

 What kinds of individual relief may be available to remedy the City’s discrimination?

-Who may be able to receive individual relief?
+Who is entitled to receive individual relief?

-Individuals eligible for relief were black and Hispanic applicants who took entry-level firefighter Exam 7029 (first administered in 1999), Exam 2043 (first administered in 2002), or both, who also met certain other eligibility criteria.
+Individuals eligible for relief were black and Hispanic applicants who took entry-level firefighter Exam 7029 (first administered in 1999), Exam 2043 (first administered in 2002), or both, and who also met certain other eligibility criteria.
 Eligible claimants included individuals who the City hired as entry-level firefighters (if their hiring was delayed due to the City's discriminatory practices), as well as those the City did not hire as entry-level firefighters.
 For more information, please see the Final Relief Order.

 If I took Exam 6019 (first administered in 2006), am I able to receive individual relief in this lawsuit?

 Please note that the Court has already finished making all eligibility determinations.
 If you did not submit a claim form before June 10, 2013, it is too late to submit a claim form now.

 Individuals who did not take either Exam 7029 or Exam 2043 between 1999 and 2006 were not eligible to receive individual relief in this lawsuit.
 If you feel you were discriminated against because of your race or national origin as a result of taking one of the City's written examinations for entry-level firefighter, you should consult with an attorney (at your own expense) to determine your legal options or you can file a charge of discrimination with the Equal Employment Opportunity Commission.
 The Department of Justice and the Plaintiffs-Intervenors have not filed suit against the City with respect to any entry-level firefighter exams other than Written Exams 7029 and 2043.